osisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-log-messages/troubleshoot-pi-point-errors.md

 ---

 # Troubleshoot common PI point errors
-The following table provides a list of common PI point errors that occur when the AF server is indexing, and solutions to resolve these issues.
+The following table lists common PI point errors, which occur when the AF server is indexing, and troubleshooting solutions.

 | PI point error | Troubleshooting solution |
 | ------------- | ----------------- |